koneal2013/freshstock/README.md

 ## Assumptions

-While developing this program, several assumptions were made, particularly in the areas of input validation and error handling:

-1. Input Validation: It was assumed that all incoming data would be in the form of JSON and that the client would provide all the necessary fields (name, code, and unit price) when adding a new produce item.
-The program expects the produce code to be a string of alphanumeric characters and hyphens, the name to be an alphanumeric string, and the unit price to be a number with up to two decimal places.
-If these conditions are not met, the program will return an error.
-It was also assumed that the client would provide a valid produce code when fetching or deleting a produce item, and a valid query string when searching the produce inventory.
+- All incoming data is JSON and must include code, name, and unit price.
+- The produce code is a string of alphanumeric characters and hyphens, name is alphanumeric, and unit price is a number with up to two decimal places.
-2. Error Handling: The program assumes that errors may occur during the processing of requests, such as when a client tries to add a produce item with a code that already exists in the inventory, or when a client tries to fetch or delete a produce item that does not exist.
-In such cases, the program will return an appropriate HTTP status code and a JSON response with an error message.
-It was also assumed that the program may receive invalid JSON or malformed requests, in which case it will return a 400 Bad Request status code and an error message.
-3. Concurrency: The program assumes that multiple clients may try to read from or write to the produce inventory concurrently.
-To handle this, the program uses a read-write mutex to synchronize access to the inventory.
-This allows multiple concurrent reads for high throughput, while ensuring that writes (additions and deletions) are atomic and consistent.
-4. In-Memory Storage: The program assumes that the produce inventory can be stored in memory for the lifetime of the program.
-This means that all produce data will be lost when the program is terminated.
-5. RESTful API: The program assumes that the client is familiar with the principles of REST and will use the appropriate HTTP methods (GET, POST, DELETE) to interact with the API.
-The program uses standard HTTP status codes to indicate the success or failure of a request, and it assumes that the client will check these status codes and handle them appropriately.
+- Errors are returned as JSON with an error message and appropriate HTTP status code.
+- The API is RESTful and uses standard HTTP methods and status codes.